SiewJun/KPI-Website/README.md

    git clone <repository_url>

 2. **Database Setup**:
-   - Create a MySQL database for the project.
+   - Create a MySQL database for the project as I do not provide it in this repository
-   - Import the SQL file (database.sql) provided in the project to set up the database schema and initial data.

 3. **Configuration**:
    - Update the database connection settings in `config.php` to match your database credentials.